 Their energy is off the charts, so you’ll be required to run this dog (or go for a swim) on a daily basis.
 However, they’re eager to please and are incredibly intelligent.

-Despite looking a little “dainty”, these are hearty animals that love a little rough play and long runs.
-With their intelligence and energy combined, they can become bored and resort to finding trouble as an outlet.
+However, with their intelligence and energy combined they can become bored and resort to finding trouble as an outlet.
 So, a daily routine of exercise and mental stimulation is what will keep your Poodle out of trouble.

 The poodle does have some demanding grooming needs.
 However, you can find relief in knowing these are a hypoallergenic and non shedding dog breed.